-Euclid in Arabic.
-Rome, 1594.
-James Logan's copy, with notes in his Arabic handwriting. the establishment of a college in Philadelphia had described Logan's library as a valuable book resource available to professors and students, use was seldom made of the scholarly works in the collection.
+A printed catalogue of the Bibliotheca Loganiana, prepared by Lewis Weiss, an educated German immigrant, was issued in 1760 in which year the library was opened.
+Although Franklin in his promotional tract for the establishment of a college in Philadelphia had described Logan's library as a valuable book resource available to professors and students, use was seldom made of the scholarly works in the collection.
 In the eighteenth century there was furthermore little interest in the classics and advanced mathematical sciences on the part of merchants and artisans in Philadelphia.
-Moreover, two factors that made Logan's library unique contributed to its unpopularity; it included few English works of belles-lettres and, at the opposite pole, almost no polemical theology or politics.
+Moreover, two factors that made Logan's library unique contributed tcreatureo its unpopularity; it included few English works of belles-lettres and, at the opposite pole, almost no polemical theology or politics.

-In 1758 Dr. William Logan, a physician of Bristol, England, and the younger brother of James, died without issue and left much of his estate including his library to his nephew William Logan of Philadelphia.
-Dr. William Logan's books included a high proportion of medical works, and in pre-Revolutionary days it may have been the largest and best-albeit somewhat old-fashioned-such collection in the colonies.
+In 1758 Dr. William Logan, a physician of Bristol England, and the younger brother of James, died without issue and left much of his estate including his library to his nephew William Logan of Philadelphia.
+Dr. William Logan's books included a high proportion of medical works, and in pre-Revolutionary days it may have been the largest and best - albeit somewhat old-fashioned - such collection in the colonies.
 When the American William Logan died in 1776, he left from his inheritance such books as did not duplicate titles in the Loganian Library to that institution and the duplicates to the Library Company.

 When the handsome Library Company building began to rise across the square from the Loganian Library, James Logan, Jr., the sole survivor of the original trustees, asked the General Assembly of Pennsylvania to vest the trust in the Library Company in order to make his father's benefaction more useful.
 By an act of March 31, 1792, the books and assets of the Loganian Library were transferred into the custody of the far more active institution.
 An addition to its just completed building was quickly erected as an east wing.

 There were almost 4,000 volumes in the Loganian Library which, after it was moved into new quarters, were listed in a new catalogue published in 1795.
 The weightiness in pounds and in contents can be judged from the fact that almost one-quarter of the total number of volumes was in folio size.

-A succession of functionaries of brief incumbency, including John Todd, Jr., the first husband of Dolly Madison, handled the operation of the library until Zachariah Poulson, Jr. became the Librarian in 1785.
+A succession of functionaries of brief incumbency, including John Todd, Jr., the first husband of Dolly Madison, handled the operation of the library until Zachariah Poulson, Jr. became the librarian in 1785.
 Poulson was a printer, newspaper publisher, and excellent keeper of books and records.
 He compiled and printed an indexed catalogue in 1789, kept admirable accounts of books borrowed, and set up "A Chronological Register" of shares which retrospectively listed the original and successive owners of each share from 1731 on.
 The register has been kept up and is still in use.
-Each Librarian was held personally responsible for the integrity of the collection, and inventories were taken when one resigned or was replaced to determine how much should be charged him for loss during his incumbency.
+Each librarian was held personally responsible for the integrity of the collection, and inventories were taken when one resigned or was replaced to determine how much should be charged him for loss during his incumbency.
 This amount was sometimes waived; it was frequently uncollectible.